joanseg/The-Positioning-Manual/chapters/06-About-the-Business-Value-of-Expertise.md

 From your perspective, your skills are a beautiful tapestry of abilities you have woven together in order to make magic for clients.
 But from the perspective of an HR person, that beautiful tapestry is a bunch of "Lego blocks" of discrete, modular abilities, and their standardized shape and ability to interlock makes them _highly_ interchangeable.
 And for better or worse, the way an HR person views skill is pretty much the way all of us who are renting access to skill view it.

 This view of skill as a discrete, modular ability makes skill the most easily commoditized aspect of what you do for clients.
-Commoditization is generally good for the buy side of a market, which gets a choice between many very similar options (what economists refer to as _fungible_) at a price range that tends to be low.
+Commoditization is generally good for the buy side of a market, which gets a choice between many very similar options (what economists refer to as _fungiblility_) at a price range that tends to be low.
 But if a supplier can't build a "3-legged stool" featuring high quality, high consistency, and low price in their offerings, they won't thrive in a commoditized market.
-To be clear, no service supplier really wants to create or participate in a commoditized market for their skills.
-Instead, commoditized markets emerge when the supply side participants fail or don't try to create *meaningful differentiation* between their offerings and the offerings of others in the market.
+To be clear, most service providers would prefer to avoid a commoditized market for their skills.
+However, commoditized markets emerge when the supply side participants fail or don't even try to create *meaningful differentiation* between their offerings and the offerings of others in the market.
 The demand side of a market will generally apply pressure to commoditize it because a commoditized skill market is easier to buy from.
 In the world of self-employed service providers and freelancers with business models based on skill rather than expertise, this kind of commoditization dynamic is not the exception, it's the norm.

 ### Easily replicated